damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 ---
-title: "How to Keep your Fork<br>Up-To-Date with its Origin"
+title: "How to Keep your Fork Up-To-Date with its Origin"
 author: Marcia Ramos
 author_twitter: XMDRamos
 categories: GitLab Workflow